Darsh-A/Onlyfans18-/kinjal.md

 Threats
 - Natural calamities
 - If adequate health precautions are not taken infectious/contagious diseases can be spread.
 The recent avian flu has spread a wave of panic across the globe.
-The other aspects that have dragged the poultry industry are the recent SARS and Ebola and also the older diseases like tuber
+The other aspects that have dragged the poultry industry are the recent SARS and Ebola and also the older diseases like tuberculosis and malaria
+- Shortage in major feed ingredients ie, maize, which constitutes more than 50% of feed rations.
+Therefore, even a small increase in costs can wipe out the profits.